 In this blog post, I’m sharing seven different ways that you can avoid crowds when hiking.
 These tips have worked for me many, many times over the years.
 While they’re not guaranteed to apply to every location, I believe these seven actions are your very best chances of finding the solitude that we all crave on the trails.

 7 Ways to Avoid Crowds When Hiking

 Disclaimer: This post may contain affiliate links.
 If you click on the links, I may receive a small commission at no extra cost to you.
 As always, all opinions are my own.
 Thanks so much for your support!

 1. Hike During Shoulder Season

-The first action that you can do to avoid crowds when hiking is to hike during shoulder season.
-Shoulder season is the period of time that falls outside peak season.
+The first action that you can take to avoid crowds when hiking is to hike during shoulder season.
+Shoulder season is the chunk of time that falls outside peak season.